 Exactly 10 years ago, in January 2004, Asmal announced a then all-time high matric pass rate: 2003's 73.3%.
 Public disbelief of the kind we have seen this week erupted, plunging the whole school system into a crisis of credibility.

-To answer this, we cannot allow ourselves to remain trapped within the parameters of Motshekga's party-political broadcast on TV and radio set this week – the one on Monday night that masqueraded as a speech about education. over the past four to five years?" (italics added).
+To answer this, we cannot allow ourselves to remain trapped within the parameters of Motshekga's party-political broadcast on TV and radio set this week – the one on Monday night that masqueraded as a speech about education.
+Her shallow historical narrative centred on the ever-increasing pass rate since she took over in 2009.
+But, just in case anyone had still failed to get the political point about where the credit lies for all this wondrously sky-high quality, Motshekga then hammered it home (artfully disguised as a query): "The key question remains, though: Why have we improved performance so well over the past four to five years?" (italics added).

 In other words: the 2013 matric accomplishments originate wholly from the Zuma administration's accession to power in 2009.
 Simple.
 However, this is not only politically dangerous complacency: it is also educationally absurd.